Published in Care Home Professional

 As a Home Manager, Beata has also felt the benefits of being able to access detailed care records from anywhere and at any time – particularly during the COVID-19 pandemic, which saw Person Centred Software implement eight new features to protect the elderly and vulnerable.

 “There are so many advantages to going digital.
 Not only are you saving time, but as a Manager you have all of the information that you could possibly need in one place and it’s easily accessible.
 I can track exactly what is going on within the home, even without being physically present, and it’s really helpful for team leaders and shift leaders to monitor details such as the fluid intake, bowel movements and activities of our residents.

 This is particularly helpful if a family member wants to know what a relative was doing on a particular day and at a particular time.
 We can easily and quickly find that out without having to go through extensive paperwork.
-Information can also be easily shared with the family, which has helped to strengthen relationships with relatives, especially during the pandemic when there has been an increased need for transparency between the home and family members that have been unable to visit.
-I believe all care homes should be using Person Centred Software,” Beata said.
+Information can also be easily shared with the family, which has helped to strengthen relationships with relatives, especially during the pandemic when there has been an increased need for transparency between the home and family members that have been unable to visit.”
+Beata said.

 The software has proven so beneficial to customers since the onset of the pandemic that it was recently awarded Best COVID-19 Software Solution in the Health Tech Digital Awards 2020.
 The software’s new functions, coupled with the practical design of the wipeable Ascom device that houses it and minimises unnecessary contact with paper and plastic, has been fundamental in helping care homes reduce the risk of spreading infection.